abumusasakib/VisionXAI/README.md

-# VisionXAI: Image Caption Generation in Bengali with Explainable AI (xAI)
+# Image Caption Generation in Bengali with Explainable AI (xAI)

-VisionXAI is a mobile application project designed to generate detailed image captions in Bengali.
+This is a project designed to generate detailed image captions in Bengali.
 It integrates Explainable AI (xAI) to help users understand how captions are generated, making the app transparent and trustworthy.
-VisionXAI aims to support Bengali-speaking users by offering rich image descriptions in Bengali, which can be read aloud through text-to-speech (TTS) technology.
+It aims to support Bengali-speaking users by offering rich image descriptions in Bengali, which can be read aloud through text-to-speech (TTS) technology.
 This accessibility feature ensures that visually impaired users can fully experience the descriptions and gain meaningful insights into the images.

 ## Features